yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 ### Accidentally deleted bootstrap before app-bucket

 The app-bucket environment cannot init because its S3 backend no longer exists.
-Delete the workload bucket manually if it still exists, then click **Delete Environment** in env0 on the app-bucket environment.
+Check if the workload bucket still exists and delete it manually, then click **Delete Environment** in env0:

 ```bash
 aws s3 rb s3://tf-remote-backend-demo-dev-<ACCOUNT_ID> --force --region eu-central-1